otam-mato/nodejs_mysql_web_app_docker/README.md

 vi Dockerfile
 ```

+<br><br>
-Insert these instructions in a Dockerfile, which afterfards will be used to build an image of a containerized application.
+Insert these instructions in a Dockerfile, which will be used to build an image of a containerized application.

 FROM mysql:8.0.23 specifies that the base image for the container is the official MySQL image version 8.0.23.